mariuskalvo/elixir-introduction/introduction.md

 ```

-# This will throw and error
+# This will throw an error
 person.name = "John"

 # This is allowed